RyanMillerC/oc-approve-csrs/README.md

 [Krew] is recommended to install this plugin.
 (See the [OpenShift documentation on Krew] for more details.)

-I'm [working on][krew-index PR] getting this plugin into the [Krew Plugin Index].
-For now you can install by manually specifying the [install manifest]:
+This plugin isn't in the [Krew Plugin Index], so you need to install by specifying the [krew-plugin.yaml] install manifest:

 ```bash
 $ oc krew install --manifest-url=https://raw.githubusercontent.com/RyanMillerC/oc-approve-csrs/main/krew-plugin.yaml